AllTheMods/alltheguides/docs/help/configs.md

 # Configs

-Pack configs are usually located in the `config/` folder, though others may be in your `world/serverconfigs/` folder.
+Pack configs are usually located in the `config/` folder, though others may be in your `worldName/serverconfigs/` folder.

 !!!
-Warning "When editing configs, please make sure server / client is not running"
+Warning "When editing configs, please make sure the server/client is not running"

-    For clients, it's safe to edit `world/serverconfigs/` while not in the world and or restarting entire client.
+    For clients, it's safe to edit `worldName/serverconfigs/` as long as you're not in the world (i.e, on the main menu)

 ---